Table Of Contents

 We base our Life Group model on the early church as described in the Bible in the book of Acts.
 In Acts, you can read about the tremendous growth of the first church in Jerusalem, where small group meetings in homes helped lay the foundation.

 We were not made to do life alone.
-God created us for community, and Life Groups provide a place to connect with others, share life, and grow in faith together.
+God created us for community, and Small Groups provide a place to connect with others, share life, and grow in faith together.

 It is through life together that our problems become smaller, and God uses others to bring support and encouragement to our lives.
 Life Groups become a place where others don’t just know your name, but care about what is happening in your life and want to support you in your spiritual journey.